michalkucharski/codewars/README.md

-THese are some tasks, that was created in codewars
+These are some tasks, that were created in codewars.